MicrosoftDocs/defender-docs/articles/defender-for-cloud/partner-integrations.md

 |--|--|--|
 | ServiceNow | ServiceNow is a cloud computing platform that helps companies manage digital workflows for enterprise operations.
 ServiceNow provides a range of services including IT service management, customer service management, and HR service delivery. | [ServiceNow integration with Defender for Cloud](integration-servicenow.md) |

-## Provide insights to partner integrations
+## Convey insights to partner integrations

 The following table lists our partners that can receive data from Defender for Cloud.
-Defender for Cloud is an amazing tool that generates vital information not provided by the partner services.
-These solutions integrate data from Defender for Cloud to enrich their own services, offering customers invaluable insights to better understand their overall security posture.
+Defender for Cloud generates security insights that are not provided by other security solutions.
+Some of these solutions have partnered with with Defender for Cloud to integrate Defender for Cloud's findings within their programs to enrich their own services.
+By offering customers Defender for Cloud's security information, their customers are able to get a better understanding of their overall security posture.

 Learn how to [connect your partner integration](integrate-partner-integrations.md) to Defender for Cloud.